illuminating care

 Are you ready to rediscover your brilliance?

-I am here to hear your story, provide practical support, cheer you on, and connect you with other appropriate healthcare professionals if required.
+We are here to hear your story, provide practical support, cheer you on, and connect you with other appropriate healthcare professionals if required.

 • In-depth pacing skills and guidance - this might utilise an activity & symptom diary, or biofeedback such as a wearable activity & HR tracker (Garmin, Fitbit, Apple Watch etc).